-The financial statements have been prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities, and the Companies Act 71 of 2008, on the historical cost basis, and incorporate the principal accounting policies set out below.
+The financial statements have been prepared on a going concern basis in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities, and the Companies Act 71 of 2008.
+The financial statements have been prepared on the historical cost basis, and incorporate the principal accounting policies set out below.
 They are presented in South African Rands.